Roave/BetterReflection/docs/usage.md

 ### Reflecting a Closure

-The `ReflectionFunction` class has a static constructor which you can reflectdirectly on a closure:
+The `ReflectionFunction` class has a static constructor which you can reflect directly on a closure:

 ```php
 <?php